-Adverse tax consequences could result from transfering certain assets into a trust.
+Adverse tax consequences could result from transferring certain assets into a trust.
 This includes IRA’s and retirement plans.
-It is recommended that retirement funds never be transferred into the trust. or retitled in the name of the trust.
+It is recommended that retirement funds never be transferred into the trust.
+Neither should they be retitled in the name of the trust.

 One recommendation is for the spouse to be named as the primary beneficiary.
 With second marriages, sometimes you will provide for children of a prior marriage.
 In this case, list the children as the primary beneficiary.
-If you are single, you may designate either your trust or your children as beneficiary.
+If you are single, you may designate either your trust or your children as a beneficiary.

 It will help if you exercise caution in filling out the change of beneficiary form.
 Some institutions include a change of ownership section on the same form.
 A change in ownership of a retirement account is the last thing you want to do.
 Nor are you transferring or retitling the retirement account(s) in the name of the trust.
 You are merely effecting a change of the beneficiary for the retirement account.